Bridging scales in porous media: cDFT-informed pore network modelling for fluid transport with nanoconfined phase behavior: Introduction

-Recently, the specificity of flow dynamics at the nanoscale was integrated into multi-scale PNM, which we classified as the second group of studies.
-In Ref.\cite{qin2024modeling}, a dual-porosity PNM was developed, incorporating the effects of boundary slip and interphase drag through a free surface model to determine the water-oil relative permeability in low-permeability samples.
-They found that microporosity causes a decrease in the residual oil saturation and negatively correlates with invading oil volume fraction due to strong capillary resistance.
-In the Ref.\cite{feng2024new}, a dual-scale PNM was proposed that considers different types of pores: (i) organic pores, (ii) inorganic pores, and (iii) inorganic pores with clay.
-This model accounts for the swelling behavior of clay upon hydration, which reduces pore size and fluid flow.
-Additionally, the authors addressed various flow mechanisms, including Knudsen diffusion for inorganic pores and a combination of Knudsen and surface diffusion for organic pores.
+Recently, the specificity of flow dynamics at the nanoscale was integrated into a realistic multiscale PNM.
+Feng et al. \cite{feng2024new} proposed a dual-scale PNM to study gas flow in shale.
+In this work, the information of porous structure on microscale was taken from N$_2$ adsorption or mercury intrusions porosimetry, while the nanoscale information is given by Focused Ion Beam Scanning Electron Microscope (FIB-SEM).
+This model accounts for different types of pores: (i) organic pores, (ii) inorganic pores, and (iii) inorganic pores with clay.
+Despite the accurate representation of porous structure, they considered the swelling behavior of clay upon hydration and various flow mechanisms, including Knudsen diffusion for inorganic pores and a combination of Knudsen and surface diffusion for organic pores.
 The analysis reveals that permeability decreases with increasing maximum organic pore radius, roughness, clay content, water film thickness, and tortuosity.
 Conversely, permeability increases with higher total organic carbon (TOC) content and improved pore connectivity.
+However, the works considered in the first group used a continuum-based or analytical model to describe the specificity of fluid behavior at the nanoscale without validation on the results of molecular scale approaches.